hanecakr/forests2heritage/docs/Session_3.md

 Tirza Mol^1^, Paul van Duin^2^, Jeroen ter Brugge^3^, Marta Domínguez-Delmás^4^

-*^1^ Shipmodel and furniture conservator at Rijksmuseum, Amsterdam, The Netherlands. ^2^ Head of furniture conservation at Rijksmuseum, Amsterdam, The Netherlands. ^3^ Curator of maritime collections at Rijksmuseum, Amsterdam, The Netherlands. ^4^ Institute of Art History, Faculty of Humanities, University of Amsterdam, Amsterdam, The Netherlands.*
+*^1^ Shipmodel and furniture conservator at Rijksmuseum, Amsterdam, the Netherlands. ^2^ Head of furniture conservation at Rijksmuseum, Amsterdam, the Netherlands. ^3^ Curator of maritime collections at Rijksmuseum, Amsterdam, the Netherlands. ^4^ Institute of Art History, Faculty of Humanities, University of Amsterdam, Amsterdam, the Netherlands.*

 <T.Mol@rijksmuseum.nl>